mmore500/downstream/joss/paper.md

 To support diverse use cases, the three Downstream algorithms address different temporal distributions.

 The steady algorithm creates evenly distributed snapshots across stream history by preserving data points with the most historical significance while maintaining relatively uniform spacing between retained items.
-This approach serves applications where data across all time periods carry equivalent analytical value, such as long-term monitoring systems that need to detect patterns across their entire operational history.
+This approach is best suited for applications in which it is important to maintain data from all time periods, such as long-term monitoring systems that need to detect patterns across their entire operational history [@microsoft_monitoring] and trend analysis across extended timeframes [@techtarget_monitoring].

 The stretched algorithm prioritizes older data while maintaining recent context, focusing on preserving the origins of the stream.
-This approach particularly benefits applications where understanding initial conditions and evolutionary patterns provides critical context for current behaviors, such as system diagnostics or developmental analysis.
+This approach particularly benefits applications where understanding initial conditions is critical for providing context for current behaviors, such as system diagnostics, evolutionary patterns [@moreno2024algorithms], and environmental monitoring systems [@researchgate_monitoring].

 The tilted algorithm prioritizes recent information over older data.
-This makes it well-suited for monitoring and alerting systems where recent trends have immediate operational relevance, but historical context still provides valuable perspective.
+This makes it well-suited for monitoring and alerting systems where recent trends are most relevant, but historical context still provides valuable perspective such as in real-time monitoring systems [@tabassum2018sampling] where recent data carries more operational significance than older data [@aggarwal2006biased].

 # Implementation

-Downstream has been implemented across five programming languages in order to support diverse computing environments.
+Downstream has been implemented across five programming languages in order to support diverse computing environments, including C++, Rust, Python, Zig, and the Cerebras Software Language.
 Each of the implementations reside in a separate branch of the Downstream GitHub repository and contains site selection implementation for the three main Downstream algorithms.
 In addition, some branches include hybrid variants.
 To enhance usability and reliability, the framework incorporates features across all implementations:
 1. Each algorithm is run against cross-validation tests with other language versions to ensure consistent behavior.
 2. Documentation is available for all languages, with function headings listed for at least one of the algorithms.
 All other algorithms should share the same heading.
 3. The library is available through standard package managers for each supported language, including pip for Python and Cargo for Rust.
 It is also available for C++ as a header-only library.